 Where: Wendel D. Ley Track, Houston, TX 77005

 We have access to indoor facilities in case of bad weather.
 For parking information, use Entrance Gate 5 off of Main Street to park for free next to track facility.
 Please click on the link to see a Rice Campus Map with the Entrance Gate labelled.

 Your mind is a powerful asset in sports.
 How you think affects how you perform, and your brain is just like any other muscle: it responds to training.

-This camp is not an ordinary running camp.
+This camp is not an ordinary track and field camp.
 We will spend the first 60-90 minutes doing physical training and the remainder going over mental training.
-There are subtleties that differentiate a good runner from a great runner, and a lot of that lies in the mindset and perspective of the athlete.
+There are subtleties that differentiate a good athlete from a great athlete, and a lot of that lies in the mindset and perspective of the competitor.

 Do you ever feel like nerves, anxiety or fear get the best of you on competition day?

 Have you ever had a coach, teammate, or parent tell you that you need to be more mentally tough?